• Skip to primary navigation

 What to Make with Hard Boiled Eggs

-We love to snack on hard boiled eggs with just a little salt, or you can make my Classic Deviled Eggs.
+We love to snack on hard boiled eggs with just a little salt, or you can make these Classic Deviled Eggs.
 These are also perfect for dying eggs with the kids for Easter.

 For a great summer or spring dinner these egg salad sandwiches can’t be beat.
 Or if you need a killer side dish try this Potato Salad Recipe!